metakgp/heimdall/README.md

   </a>
 </div>

-_Heimdall checkes the client's IP to check whether the request has originated from inside IIT Kharagpur network.
+_Heimdall checks the client's IP to know whether the request has originated from inside the IIT Kharagpur network.
 This helps to ascertain if the client is a current member of the institute and should have access to certain information._

 <p align="right">(<a href="#top">back to top</a>)</p>